Bilal Skaf: Prison life

 Bilal Skaf began his sentence in Sydney's Long Bay Correctional Centre but was soon moved to maximum security in Goulburn Gaol after prison officers uncovered plans by fellow inmates to inject him with HIV-infected blood.

-In March 2003, he was charged with writing a threatening letter to Corrective Services Commissioner, Ron Woodham.
+In March 2003, he was charged with writing a threatening letter to Corrective Services NSW Commissioner, Ron Woodham.
 The letter had been found in an internal prison mailbox.
 The letter said: "Don't take this as a threat but if all Muslims aren't released by January 2003 Australia and citizens will be in danger of bombing".
 White powder had been put into the letter.

 While awaiting a court appearance for the letter incident, in July 2003, drawings of gang rape were discovered in Skaf's prison cell.
 The drawings depicted violence and rape against his former fiancée, who had ended their relationship in March 2003.
 After she had cut all ties with Skaf, she was subjected to threatening phone calls and letters.
 She now says he can "rot in hell".

 According to prison guards, Skaf thought that he would be given a hero's welcome by Lebanese inmates such as the gangland murderer Michael Kanaan.
 Instead, he was targeted by them for bringing disgrace to their community.

 According to Commissioner Woodham, Skaf has not shown remorse for his crimes.
 He also says Skaf has warned prison officers to be careful outside of work, as they may be shot.

 In April 2015, Skaf was attacked by two other inmates in jail and sustained "serious facial injuries".